 - Brooklyn Community Board 6

-Q Who is in the Stakeholder Group?
+Q Who was in the Stakeholder Group?

 The stakeholder group is an invited group of representatives from local community organizations, city agencies, and utilities that own land in the sub-areas.
 Much of its work will be done in small groups.
 In order to ensure that no viewpoint is overrepresented and that there is time and space for everyone to be heard, each invited group is limited to two representatives.